 After the hustle and bustle of Indian backpacking and travel, getting back to nature in Rishikesh is always a welcoming change of pace.
 If you're looking for an epic multi-day trip exploring the best of Rishikesh and camping with like-minded travelers in the jungles beside the holiest River on earth, then I've got you covered.

-If you’d prefer to camp independently, you could check out the “Camp River Zone“.
+If you'd prefer to camp independently, you could check out the "Camp River Zone" or alternative tour companies camping near Marine Drive.

 I wouldn't recommend freedom camping by yourself in the forests beside Rishikesh as herds of elephants and even tigers (apparently) could be present in the jungle.

-Allow about an hour if you want to walk 5 kilometres from Tapovan.
-Otherwise, a rickshaw or blue Vikram won’t cost more than 150 rupees for the trip.
+Allow about an hour if you want to walk 5 kilometers from Tapovan.
+Otherwise, a rickshaw or blue Vikram won't cost more than 150 rupees for the trip.

 Book a Rajaji National Park Tiger Safari online for the best deal.